spryker/spryker-docs/docs/scos/dev/setup/install-spryker/install/install-in-demo-mode-on-macos-and-linux.md

 {% info_block infoBox "" %}

 Starting with the 202204.0 release, the following guide applies to both Intel and ARM architectures.
-You can install the demo shops of previous versions on ARM chips by following the steps from the [Switch to ARM architecture](/docs/scos/dev/technical-enhancement-integration-guides/switch-to-arm-architecture-m1-chip.html) technical enhancement guide.
+You can install the demo shops of previous versions on ARM chips by following [Switch to ARM architecture](/docs/scos/dev/technical-enhancement-integration-guides/switch-to-arm-architecture-m1-chip.html).

 {% endinfo_block %}